Sunday, December 28, 2008

 The Spain-based company was one of six new employers headed for the Ann Arbor area last year.
 Several local companies are also undergoing significant expansions.
 The moves should generate 2,200 jobs over the next 18 to 24 months, according to Ann Arbor SPARK.

-offices in the city, lured by the sudden availability of thousands of talented scientists.
+Pfizer's departure even resulted in a few pharmaceutical contract research firms setting up offices in the city, lured by the sudden availability of thousands of talented scientists.

 One of these companies, RTI International, a nonprofit research institute based in Research Triangle Park, N.C., hired Kati Copley-Merriman and six of her colleagues from Pfizer's global outcomes research department.
 Though Pfizer offered job transfers to everyone in the group, none wanted to leave Ann Arbor.